 While Argentina lays claims to some of the most famous of glaciers in South America, Chile is actually home to around 83% of all those in South America.
-One of its most impressive sights is the Pío XI Glacier, located just north of Cape Horn at the very tip of the region and a necessary part of a Patagonia holiday.
+One of its most impressive sights is the Pío XI Glacier, located further north of Cape Horn and the Cordillera Darwin at the very tip of the region and a necessary part of a Patagonia holiday.

 Providing valuable insights into the effects of climate change

 Pío XI is also of considerable interest to scientists measuring the impact of climate change given that it actively advanced during the last century.
 Over the period between 1945 to 1976, it grew across the Eyre Fjord and cut Lake Greve off from the sea, before eventually stabilizing.

 Scientists hope that by studying glaciers like El Perito Moreno and Pío Xi Glacier, they can glean valuable information about the effects of changing climates upon these precious regions of the world.